omarsar/omarsar.github.io/projects/index.md

 ### [Multilingual Emotion Classifier - 2016](http://meda.herokuapp.com/)

 ![alt txt](https://github.com/omarsar/meda/raw/master/public/home.png)

 \\
-This is a simple web service used to classify text into its pertaining emotion.
+This project consists of a simple web service used to classify text into its pertaining emotion.
 It works with languages such as English, Spanish and French.
 A Research project and demonstration presented in ASONAM 2015 conference.

 \\
 *Roles:* Creator and Co-Author